+Geoinformatics

+Professor Associate Professor

-Junichi SUSAKI Tetsuharu OBA Yoshie ISHII Analysis and Utilization of Spatial Information We analyze and utilize spatial information for disaster prevention, environmental protection and urban planning.
+Junichi SUSAKI Tetsuharu OBA

+Assistant Professor Yoshie ISHII Analysis and Utilization of Spatial Information

+We analyze and utilize spatial information for disaster prevention, environmental protection and urban planning.
 In particular, we focus on satellite remote sensing, 3-D digital photogrammetry, laser surveying, geographic information systems, and location identification using mobile phone and SNS data for monitoring, modeling, and management of urban and natural environment and human behavior.
-Assessment of disaster damage and environmental changes by remote sensing
+Rapid 3D mapping and detecting moving objects around a crane from video images We are now developing methods for rapid 3D mapping around a crane from video images in actual construction sites and simulated video images.
+In addition, we are also developing method for detecting moving objects, e.g. workers, vehicles and hook.